Danish exonyms

 Danish placenames dating from the colonial era exist for almost all major settlements in Greenland.
 Some of the places in question were founded as settlements under a Danish name, while others were originally Greenlandic toponyms.
 Very frequently, the Danish and Greenlandic names have different etymologies; while the former are often named after settlers or explorers, the latter usually describe geographical features.
 In 1983, a Danish law officially transferred the naming authority to the Greenlandic Home Rule.
 During the years before and after that, a complete set of Greenlandic placenames have ousted the former traditional Danish names.
 Danish names in Greenland are now mostly known or used by older-generation Danish-speakers or by Danes living in Greenland.
 Until recently, Greenland was still – both officially and de facto – bilingual, but Greenlandic has assumed the status of sole official language in Greenland, following the island's recent change from hjemmestyre (home rule) to selvstyre (autonomy).

 Faroese placenames were Danicised in an era when no Faroese orthography existed, but the Danish names were replaced by Faroese ones during the first half of the 20th century (somewhat later on maps).
 Today only Thorshavn is commonly used (alongside the Faroese Tórshavn and the hybrid Torshavn).

 An example of radical use of Danish exonyms can be found in many street names on the island of Amager, a part of Copenhagen.
 The city expanded greatly during the first half of the 20th century.
 Dozens of streets in the district were named after European cities or regions.
-It was deemed suitable for practical reasons that street names were adapted to Danish spelling rules, resulting in names such as Nyrnborggade and Lyneborggade.
+It was deemed suitable for practical reasons that street names were adapted to Danish spelling rules, resulting in names such as Nyrnberggade and Lyneborggade.